Weighted Ensemble Models Are Strong Continual Learners: Experiments

-In self-supervised pre-training scenarios (Tab.~\ref{tab.main2}), \method maintains its lead.
-On Split ImageNet-R, CoFiMA's Last-Acc of 68.15\% and Inc-Acc of 73.66\% continue to show an advantage over SLCA.
-CoFiMA also leads in Split CUB-200 and Split Cars-196, showcasing its consistent performance across different datasets.
+From Tab.~\ref{tab.main2} we observe that CoMA and CoFiMA both surpass the state-of-the-art methods by substantial margins while using a PTM pre-trained unsupervisedly on ImageNet-1K.
+The results confirm that having access to an unsupervised PTM is sufficient to reach satisfactory performance in CIL, although the absolute performance is lower for all methods compared to Tab.~\ref{tab.main1}.
+In detail, on CUB-200, CoFiMA's Last-Acc of 77.65\% and Inc-Acc of 83.54\% continue to show an advantage over SLCA.
+CoFiMA also leads in Cars-196, CIFAR-100, and ImageNet-R, showcasing its consistent performance across different datasets.

-Notably, \method's performance is not far from the Joint-Training baselines.
-For instance, in Split CIFAR-100 (supervised), \method's Last-Acc is only \textbf{1.06\%} lower than the Joint-Training baseline of 93.22\%.
-This gap narrows further in other datasets, indicating CoFiMA's effectiveness in approaching the upper bounds of CL performance. \method's approach, which efficiently balances the retention of old knowledge with the acquisition of new information, contributes to its strong performance in both supervised and self-supervised settings.
+Notably, \method's performance is not far from the joint-training baselines in both Tabs.~\ref{tab.main1}~and~\ref{tab.main2}.
+For instance, in Tab.~\ref{tab.main1} for CIFAR-100, \method's Last-Acc is only \textbf{0.45\%} lower than the joint-training baseline of 93.22\%.
+This gap narrows further in other benchmarks, indicating CoFiMA's effectiveness in approaching the upper bounds of CL performance. \method, which efficiently balances the retention of old knowledge with the acquisition of new information, contributes to its strong performance using both supervised and unsupervised PTMs.